How Long Does Exterior Paint Last in Kentucky?

 (Alarcon Pro serves Louisville, Prospect, Goshen, Crestwood, La Grange, Oldham County, Shelbyville, Saint Matthews, Jeffersontown, and Middletown)

 Surface preparation is responsible for 68% of exterior paint failures in the Eastern United States.
 That number means the most expensive premium paint on the market, applied by experienced hands over an unprepared surface, still fails years ahead of schedule.
-In Kentucky’s climate, prep is not the preliminary phase before the real work begins.
-Prep is the real work.
-Everything coated on top of it is only as good as what was done underneath.

 How Long Exterior Paint Lasts by Surface Type in Kentucky